GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Graph-Oriented ORAM ( )

 \sysname is a \emph{parallel-friendly} data structure.
 All stages in its lifecycle can be accelerated through parallel processing.

-In the local process stage (Section~\ref{subsec:local_proc}), each data provider can independently transform the private graph $G_i$ into the 2d-partitioned format, during which the edge blocks can be processed in parallel.
-Then, the computation servers integrate the $N$ secret graphs $\{\mathsecret{\gib}\}_{i=1}^{i=N}$ into the secret partitioned global graph $\mathsecret{\gb}$ (Section~\ref{subsec:global_int}).
-The primary bottleneck in this stage is the \emph{odd\_even\_merge\_sort} of the $b^2$ edge blocks, which can be performed in at most $b^2$ tasks in parallel.
-After obtaining the $b\times b \times l$ graph partition of the global graph $G$, we can split it into $p$ \emph{partition slices} for arbitrary $p \leq l$.
+In the local process stage, each data provider can independently split the private graph $G_i$ into the 2d-partitioned format, during which the edge blocks can be processed in parallel.
+During the global integration, the primary bottleneck, \ie the \emph{odd\_even\_merge\_sort} of $b^2$ edge blocks from $N^{+}$ secret graphs $\{\mathsecret{G_{u}.{\sf{Block}}}\}_{i=1}^{i=N^{+}}$, can be performed in at most $b^2$ tasks in parallel.
+After obtaining the $b\times b \times l$ global graph partitions, we can split it into $p$ \emph{partition slices} for arbitrary $p \leq l$ because each edge block is a list of $l$ edges that can be processed in parallel.
 Specifically, we split the $b \times b$ edge blocks by edges into $p$ $b \times b \times l^{(j)}$ partition slices, $l = \sum_{j=1}^{p}l^{(j)}$.
 Each slice contains all the edge blocks but fewer edges per block.
-We can then establish $p$ secure indices for each partition slice in parallel (Section~\ref{subsec:oram-index}).
-For each query, the $p$ partition slices can be accessed and processed in parallel (Section~\ref{subsec:goram-index}).
-Each slice can be processed through vectorization for better performance (Section~\ref{sec:local_query}).
+We can then establish $p$ secure indices for each partition slice concurrently.
+For each query, the $p$ partition slices can be accessed and processed in parallel, and each slice can be processed as a single vector for better performance (Section~\ref{sec:local_query}).
 The query result can be obtained by merging the results of $p$ partition slices.